Squeak on the iPhone!

 5. […] Voir également l’annonce sur The Weekly Squeak. […]

-6. Aaron Reichow Says:
+6. Aaron Reichow Avatar

 Cool!
 Now it almost makes sense for me to get one!
 It’s a shame the iPhone doesn’t multitask, at least not for GUI apps.
 Something I have done on CE (vanilla CE, H/PC 2000 and PPC 2k to WM6) is run Squeak in the background for various tasks, usually as a simple wiki/logging server with Pocket IE as the GUI.
 I guess I won’t be able to do that on the iPhone, at least not with Squeak. :/

-7. bookhling Says:
+7. bookhling Avatar

 Squeak for iPhone?